Lifeguard Training and Certification in Chautauqua County

 • 16 years or older to work at a beach or waterfront facility

-Candidates must also demonstrate the following ALA prerequisite skills:
+Candidates must also demonstrate the following ALA prerequisite skills to successfully complete the program:

 Swimming Requirements (300 yards continuous)